 Can ‘heart coherence‘ help us transcend stressful circumstances, and experience a deeper sense of wellbeing?

-The audio portion of this video is from the free webinar “Navigating Turbulent Times Using Your Heart’s Intelligence” with Howard Martin of HeartMath.
+The audio portion of this video is from a previous free webinar “Navigating Turbulent Times Using Your Heart’s Intelligence” with Howard Martin of HeartMath.

 Two of many testimonials for HeartMath research and programs: